amit-chaudhari1/project-hunt/README.md

     `postgres=# create user hotshot_dev with encrypted password 'passwd';`

+  - connect to the created db as sudo

+    `\c projecthunt`

+    If you want to connect to the db as hotshot_dev run this instead of the above command

+    `\c projecthunt hotshot_dev`

+  - After creating new DB, enable uuid v_4 extension by running the following command inside your new DB.

+    `projecthunt=# CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`

   - grant persmissions to `hotshot_dev`

     `postgres=# grant all privileges on database projecthunt to hotshot_dev;`

+---

 ## TODO